20dzhong/20dzhong-mkdocs/docs/inheritance.md

                         " and eats " + food + " as its primary food source. ");
         }

-        // class frog is a subclass of animal class frog extends animal {
+        // class Frog is a subclass of Animal class Frog extends Animal {
             String color;
-            boolean isPoisonous;
+            boolean poisonous;

-            void isdangerous() {
+            void isDangerous() {
-                System.out.println("frog is poisonous: " + isPoisonous);
+                System.out.println("Frog is poisonous: " + poisonous);
             }
         }

         class test{
             public static void main(String args[]) {
-                frog dartFrog = new frog();
+                Frog dartFrog = new Frog();

-                // object dartFrog has access to variables and functions within dangerous dartFrog.isPoisonous = true;
+                // object dartFrog has access to variables and functions within dangerous dartFrog.poisonous = true;
                 dartFrog.color = "red";
-                dartFrog.isdangerous();
+                dartFrog.isDangerous();

-                // object dartFrog also has access to variables and functions in animal dartFrog.name = "okopipi";
+                // object dartFrog also has access to variables and functions in Animal dartFrog.name = "okopipi";
                 dartFrog.food = "ants";